Share via

 2. In the chat box, review the instruction provided.
 If needed, you can modify the text to better suit your intent.
 Once you're ready, select Send (Screenshot of the send icon in the chat box.) to submit your action.

-3. The agent uses your prompt to generate a view.
+3. Based on your prompt, a view is generated.
 The view parameters are summarized in the chat panel.

 1. In the chat panel’s text box, enter your own custom view instruction.
 When describing a view, consider what you want to see (filters) and how you want it grouped or sorted.
 This helps ensure the view meets your needs.